 Sick of looking for plus size wetsuits for women?

 And honestly, it drives me crazy.
 If I want to do yoga, or go for a run, there are plenty of comfortable, attractive clothes I could wear.
 But if I want to go surfing, or paddle boarding or diving?
 It’s not so easy.
-I can get half my body into a size 18 suit but my boobs are not going to be co-operating with that project.
+I can get half my bottom half into a size 16/18 wetsuit, but my boobs are not going to be co-operating with that project.

 Why are Wetsuits not more Inclusive?

-That said, it’s not much easier trying to buy plus size wetsuits for women.
+That said, it’s not always easier trying to buy plus size wetsuits for women.

 Many of the major surf and waters port retailers ONLY sell women’s suits up to a size 16, or 18.
-Some only sell up to a 14.
+You can buy plus size wetsuits at Sainsburys, but they are often out of stock.
+Other supermarkets often only sell wetsuits up to a size 14.

 What this means for shorter, curvy women is you end up in a XL men’s suit designed for someone who is six feet tall.
 You’ll almost always end up rolling up the arms and legs, making the suit uncomfortable at best, and letting in gallons of water if you’re unlucky.